johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     This is quite mad: like the Cha Cha slide on crack cocaine.

-    There's a hypnotic quality to the ultra regimented beat and layered vocal.
+    There’s a hypnotic quality to the ultra regimented beat and layered vocal.

     The overall package reminds me of a different band that are no strangers to musical madness: *OK Go*.